Arnob-B/JU_IT_27_labs/JAVA/Assignments/Readme.md

 “Employee”.
 Write methods “add” and “remove” to add and remove an employee to/from this department.
 Write a main() function and create “Information Technology” department.
-Add five employees and print yearly expenditure for this department.
+Add five employees and print yearly expenditure for this department.[sol](./assingment1/Sol6.java)

 7. Create an abstract class “Publication” with data members ‘noOfPages’, ‘price’, ‘publisherName’ etc. with their accessor/modifier functions.
 Now create two sub-classes “Book” and “Journal”.
 Create a class Library that contains a list of Publications.
-Write a main() function and create three Books and two Journals, add them to library and print the details of all publications.(add userinput)
+Write a main() function and create three Books and two Journals, add them to library and print the details of all publications.(add userinput).[sol](./assingment1/Sol7.java)

 8. Write a class for “Account” containing data members ‘accountNumber’, ‘holderName’, ‘balance’ and add constructors and necessary accessor/modifier functions for these data